Matt-Schmitz/InvestiGut/README.md

 // Leaving these paths blank will assume that they have been added to PATH
-// The lisence of GeneMark* software does not allow them to be packaged with InvestiGut pathToGeneMarkS = ""     // "/PATH/TO/gmsn.pl" pathToGeneMarkS2 = ""    // "/PATH/TO/gms2.pl"
+// The lisence of GeneMark* software does not allow them to be packaged with InvestiGUT pathToGeneMarkS = ""     // "/PATH/TO/gmsn.pl" pathToGeneMarkS2 = ""    // "/PATH/TO/gms2.pl"
 pathToGeneMarkST = ""    // "/PATH/TO/gmst.pl"